 What Not to Do at the Airport

-Central Garden, Ben Gurion International Airport, Jerusalem
+Central Garden, Ben Gurion International Airport, Tel Aviv

 Just outside Ben Gurion's Terminal 3 is an award-winning, architect-designed garden.
 It's not lush by any means -- picture wheat-colored grasses, meticulously lined citrus groves, concrete pathways and stainless steel "ocean waves" cutting across plains of river pebbles.
 But it converts what was originally slated to be a parking garage into a modern respite that "takes regional landscape types and expresses them beautifully," according to the American Society of Landscape Architects, which honored the garden's architects in 2005.